OpenDroneMap/WebODM/README.md

 Adding more processing nodes will allow you to run multiple jobs in parallel.

-You can also setup a [ClusterODM](https://github.com/OpenDroneMap/ClusterODM) node to run a single task acrosso multiple machines with [distributed split-merge](https://docs.opendronemap.org/large.html#distributed-split-merge) and process dozen of thousands of images more quickly, with less memory.
+You can also setup a [ClusterODM](https://github.com/OpenDroneMap/ClusterODM) node to run a single task across multiple machines with [distributed split-merge](https://docs.opendronemap.org/large.html#distributed-split-merge) and process dozen of thousands of images more quickly, with less memory.

 If you don't need the default "node-odm-1" node, simply pass the `--no-default-node` flag when starting WebODM: